thinknimble/tn-models-fp/README.md

 #### `list` - Get request to obtain a paginated list of the resource

-Note: Please check that your backend implements a `${baseUri}/list/` endpoint, otherwise this method will not be useful for you (you can still [ create a paginated call ](#createpaginatedservicecall) )
+Note: Please check that your backend uses the ListMixin in the targetted resource, otherwise this method will not be useful for you.

+This method translates as a `GET` call to the `baseUri/` uri.

 Returns a paginated version of the resolved type of `entity` from given models.

 #### `update` - Put/Patch request to update a resource by id